-- There are many types of CSS property values to consider, from numerical values to colors to functions that perform a certain action (like embedding a background image, or rotating an element.)
-Some of these rely on particular units for specifying the exact values they are representing — do you want your box to be 30 pixels wide, or 30 centimeters, or 30 ems?
-In this guide we look at more common values like length, color and simple functions, as well as exploring less common units like degrees, and even unitless numerical values.
+- There are many types of CSS property values to consider, from numerical values to colors to functions that perform a certain action (like embedding a background image or rotating an element.)
+Some of these rely on particular units for specifying the exact values they are representing — do you want your box to be 30 pixels wide, or 30 centimetres, or 30 ems?
+In this guide, we look at more common values like length, colour and simple functions, as well as exploring less common units like degrees, and even unitless numerical values.

 - Cascade and inheritance